microsoft/demikernel/BUILDING.md

 - Run 'mlxnofed_install --upstream-libs --dpdk' for dpdk support
 - on a clean Ubuntu install, you may have to run 'apt-get install libnl-3-dev' or 'libnl-route-3-dev'to get the Mellanox script to complete because it seems to not be updated with all dependencies
 - The mlxnofed script should install the RDMA library headers that are needed.
 DO NOT install the RDMA ibverbs libraries from Ubuntu.

+## Checking out the code
+- Remember to use 'git clone --recursive' to check out the necessary submodules to build the Demikernel, including DPDK and Hoard.

 ## Building

 - On Debian systems, run `scripts/setup/debian.sh` to install prerequisites.